SawyerRedstone/Teaching-Python/README.md

 # Python Teaching Files

-These are the Jupyter Notebook files I am writing to teach Python to my data science class.
+These are the files I'm writing to teach Python.

-Hopefully they help go over what I taught in class. :)
+Hopefully they help go over the materials I cover in class. :)

 I'll try to keep adding the files here as I write them.
 Feel free to remind me if I forget!